olafk/demo-checklist-web/README.md

 If you have your own policy or an extended checklist, and would like to contribute: Go ahead: This plugin is meant to share Best Practices, and soft-enforce them by pointing them out.

 ![Screenshot](demo-checklist-web-illustration.png)

+## Build-instructions

+This plugin has been built within a Liferay Workspace, configured for Target Platform 7.3.10 but only tested on DXP 7.3 SP1